hedyhli/starcli/CONTRIBUTING.md

 If you found any issues or bugs, be sure to open up an issue so I can check it out!

-Starcli does not have a chat community as of now, so any feedback you have, you can leave a comment on [StarCLI's product hunt page](https://www.producthunt.com/posts/starcli/maker-invite?code=gMzkzM), remember to be nice. 🙂

 ### Opening a pull request